 A dessert twist on the classic mint after dinner drink, this Frozen Grasshopper Pie with an Oreo Crust is one of our traditional 4th of July desserts.
 My family would revolt if I skipped this winner!

 With a chocolate cookie crust and dreamy creme de menthe filling, this luscious no-bake pie is ideal for summer parties, holiday desserts or any special occasion.
-But it’s easy enough to treat yourself to any day of the week!
+But note that this recipe is easy enough to treat yourself any day of the week!

 My children all adore the combination of mint and chocolate.
 Bill?
 Well, not so much.
 He won’t even taste anything with mint in it.
 Except for toothpaste.
 This is the sort of logic I have to deal with on a day to day basis.

 Like no cherries except for Cherry Koolaid.
 I think I married a 5-year-old in an adult’s body.
 But I digress.
 There is always a stash of Thin Mints in our basement freezer for the kids for those mint cravings, but once a year, I whip up this grasshopper pie.